-Kathy Steuwe began as the head athletic trainer at Madison High School and is the Manager of Athletic Training Services in Michigan for Athletico Physical Therapy.
-Prior, she had been the AT at Blissfield High School and James Creps Physical Therapy since 2001.
+Kathy Steuwe is the head athletic trainer at Madison High School and is the Manager of Athletic Training Services in Michigan for Athletico Physical Therapy.
+Prior, she had been the AT at Adrian High School, Blissfield High School and James Creps Physical Therapy.
 She earned her BS in Biology from Adrian College and her Master of Science in Sports Medicine from United States Sports Academy.
 Kathy did her graduate internship at University of Wisconsin-Whitewater.
 Kathy is a certified performance enhancement specialist and served on the medical staff for the sport of archery at the 1996 Paralympic Games in Atlanta.

 Todd Nighswander, MPT

 Todd Nighswander is the clinical manager at Advantage Physical Therapy in Adrian, Michigan.
 He received his Bachelor of Science in Health Science from the University of Michigan and went on to earn a master’s in Physical Therapy at U of M. He has completed extensive continued education coursework including advanced evaluation and treatment techniques for knees and shoulders, spinal coursework—including McKenzie evaluation and treatment, lower extremity biomechanics and its role in injury evaluation—and custom foot orthotics.
 He specializes in outpatient orthopedics and sports medicine and prides himself in establishing solid relationships with his patients, enabling him to treat not just the injury itself, but the patient as a whole.